afrilangai/afrilangai.github.io/index.md

 ## Reviewing:

-Papers will be reviewed by workshop organizers and selected for:
+Papers will be peer reviewed by at least 3 Programme Committee members and selected for:

   - Disciplinary depth
   - Novelty of perspectives